NeLy-EPFL/flygym/doc/source/tutorials/path_integration.rst

-Now, we are ready to write a ``run_simulation`` function that interfaces the state switching controller with the actual NeuroMechFly simulation:
+Now, we are ready to write a ``run_simulation`` function that interfaces the state switching controller with the physics-embedded NeuroMechFly
+simulation:

 .. code-block:: ipython3